Toila Parish

-Toila Parish (Toila vald) is an Estonian municipality located in Ida-Viru County.
-It has a population of 4,735 (2019) and an area of 266 km².
+Toila Parish (Toila vald) was an Estonian municipality located in Ida-Viru County.
+It had a population of 4,735 (2019) and an area of 266 km².

 History

-Toila Parish was formed in the course of the 2017 administrative reform of Estonian municipalities by the merger of Kohtla-Nõmme Parish, the former Toila Rural Municipality and Kohtla Rural Municipality.
+Toila Parish was formed in the course of the 2017 administrative reform of Estonian municipalities by the merger of Kohtla-Nõmme borough, the former Toila Parish and Kohtla Parish.

 Originally, it was also planned to join Jõhvi municipality.
 At the end of 2022, the municipalities of Toila and Jõhvi started accession talks again.

+Toila Parish has merged with Jõhvi Parish as of the 28th of November 2025.

 Settlements

-Toila Parish has one borough (Kohtla-Nõmme), two small boroughs (Toila and Voka), and 27 villages.
+Toila Parish had one borough (Kohtla-Nõmme), two small boroughs (Toila and Voka), and 27 villages.